menu

 Appknox is one of the most advanced enterprise-grade security solutions.
 It employs best-in-world technology and a human approach to ensure the security of your applications.

-With on-premise deployment, you can host Appknox on your servers for enhanced security and confidentiality.
-With this, you can prioritize data privacy and compliance.
+With on-premise deployment, you can host Appknox on your servers for enhanced security and confidentiality, allowing you to prioritize data privacy and compliance.

 You can use Appknox for automatic updates and maintenance if you want to opt for the cloud services.
 Penetration testing and vulnerability assessment tools offer a comprehensive view of risks, providing scores after detailed evaluations.